By Bethany Bouw, CPA

 - Make sure you know the ownership structure before you complete part II and save it for your records.

-- The IRS may be looking at forms like Form 5472 when they consider transfer pricing to see what is being disclosed as related party transactions.
-Make sure you are appropriately disclosing and keeping in line with proper transfer pricing rules.
+- The IRS may be looking at forms like Form 5472 when they consider transfer pricing to see what the taxpayer discloses as related party transactions.
+Thus, make sure you are appropriately disclosing and keeping in line with proper transfer pricing rules.

 Form 5472 is not a form to trifle with as the penalties for non-compliance can be steep.
 The penalty is usually $10,000 for each form and if you have multiple Form 5472s due to many related parties with transactions, that penalty amount can add up quickly.
-There could be a variety of reasons the form is needed.
+Taxpayers could need the form for a variety of reasons.
 If you own a US business and are a foreign person, you should reach out for assistance in making sure you have the forms you need.
 The adage of forewarned is forearmed is handy here.
-It is best to be aware of the issues or “sticky” spots before you find yourself faced with tax notices.
-If you think you need to file a Form 5472 and are needing help, reach out and contact a qualified tax professional for assistance.
+Furthermore, taxpayers should be aware of the issues or “sticky” spots before finding themselves faced with tax notices.
+If you think you need to file a Form 5472, reach out and contact a qualified tax professional for assistance.

 The International Tax Team at Ryan & Wetmore is well-versed in foreign informational filings.
 For questions or concerns regarding your international accounts and assets, click here to email our foreign tax team.
-Please be aware that tax issues are complicated and may vary based on the details of your situation.
-For this reason, an initial phone call is generally required to obtain the facts and address the questions.
+Please be aware that tax issues are complex and may vary depending on the details of your situation.
+For this reason, we generally require an initial phone call to obtain the facts and address the questions.

 Bethany Bouw CPA, is a manager at Ryan & Wetmore and has been with the firm for over eight years.
 She has experience with offshore voluntary compliance and assisting taxpayers with foreign asset and entity reporting requirements.